You are here

 The goal of the Student Health Center (SHC) is to provide high quality, basic healthcare services to the students of Bloomsburg University.
 Every effort is made to offer accessible medical care designed to meet the needs of the majority of students.
 The SHC is not designed to serve students with special clinical needs or to order extensive diagnostic studies, but we will assist students in establishing the care needed within the surrounding Bloomsburg Community, or coordinate care with a specialist from home

-Students taking less than 9 credits on campus, student teachers, students registered in extension courses, or students enrolled in internships are not billed for the Health Services fee.
-To access services, the student must pay the fee and submit a completed Student Health form.
+Students taking less than 9 credits on campus, e.g. student teachers, students registered in extension courses, or students enrolled in internships are not billed the Health Services fee.
+To access services they must sign a fee agreement at the time of the service, and will be billed the Health Services fee by the Business Office.

-All students taking summer courses will be assessed a prorated Health Services fee, based upon credit hours.
-To access services, the student must submit a completed Student Health form.
+All students taking summer courses will be assessed a prorated Health Services fee based on the number of credits taken.

 High school students taking courses will be held to the same SHC eligibility requirements as all other BU students.